tingfengx/player-one/README.md

 ``````
 There should be four selected pictures for the game, and with thumbnails for all of them shown to the left of the screen
 and to the right is a short description, usually from the game developer, and related stats/info for the game.
+Also, there is one 'selected' comment from the short comments chosen to be displayed below the general stats
+for the game.
+The username of the user who left the comment is also shown.

 Below, is the section for comments.
 Each of the long comment is inside a expansion
 menu, and anyone can view it by clicking on the title text.
 What a user can see below varies with the type